Best Morocco Travel

 Marrakech is home to an unmissable souk that boasts countless stalls and street markets selling everything you can imagine.
 It’s best to spend an entire afternoon wandering through its labyrinthine streets and following your instincts.
 Our travel tip: visit the souk in the morning to avoid the crowds.

-The Djemaa el Fna square, which is known as the heart of Marrakech, attracts many visitors day and night with its lively atmosphere.
-Street musicians and food vendors selling Moroccan cuisine, as well as impromptu games and other activities, fill the square after sundown.
+The Djemaa el Fna square, known as the heart of Marrakech, is a major attraction in the city.
+The square is always bustling with activity, both day and night, but it truly comes to life after sundown.
+Street musicians and food vendors selling Moroccan cuisine, as well as impromptu games and other activities, fill the square.
 During the day, visitors can witness monkey tamers, snake charmers, henna tattoo artists, jugglers, and more.
-You can enjoy the square both during the day and at night.
+It’s a square that can be enjoyed day and night.

-When you’re in Marrakech, don’t miss the opportunity to visit the Ben Youssef Madrasa, a stunning monument located next to a mosque of the same name.
-You can walk through the central courtyard and admire the large iron lamp surrounded by tile-covered walls.
+In Marrakech, the Ben Youssef Madrasa is a stunning monument situated next to a mosque of the same name that is definitely worth visiting.
+The central courtyard can be walked through and the large iron lamp surrounded by tile-covered walls can be admired.

-The Bahia Palace is another must-see attraction in Marrakech, designed to be the largest palace of all time, although it is not the largest.
-The vast space perfectly blends Arabic and Moroccan styles, with the central square and gardens being the palace’s highlights.
+The Bahia Palace, another must-see attraction in Marrakech, was built to be the largest palace of all time.
+While it’s not the largest, it’s still a vast space that perfectly blends Arabic and Moroccan styles.
+The central square and gardens are the palace’s highlights.

-Visitors are not allowed inside mosques unless they are Muslims, but you must see the Koutubía Mosque, which is the largest in the West and one of the city’s most iconic landmarks.
-It stands tall at 70 meters, making it the tallest building in the city.
+While only Muslims are permitted to enter mosques, a visit to the Koutubía Mosque, the largest in the West and one of the city’s most iconic landmarks, is a must-see.
+It stands tall at 70 meters, making it the city’s tallest building.

 Day three is dedicated to exploring Essaouira